CMS comparison 2025: The most popular content management systems

 - Further recommendations: Individual extensions may require additional software

-The same applies to different display formats such as a tablet, smartphone, or the display of Google search results.
+The same applies to other display formats such as a tablet, smartphone or Google search results.
 Users can easily switch back and forth between views without having to leave the page.
 This allows content to be quickly and easily optimized for different channels.

-Another special feature is the so-called “Content Dimensions”.
+Another special feature is the content dimensions.
 The highlight here is that editors can create any number of versions of content for different target groups.
-The content is not only available in different languages, but also for different target groups (gender, culture, country, region, etc.) Marketing campaigns can thus be controlled in a targeted manner.
-The maintenance of large quantities of multi-sites in a Neos system is also part of the standard repertoire.
+The content is not only available in different languages, but also tailored for different target groups (gender, culture, country, region, etc.) This allows for marketing campaigns to be controlled in a targeted manner.
+Managing large amounts of multisites in a Neos system also belongs to the standard repertoire.

-Nothing stands in the way of individual extensions either.
-Neos 4.0 introduced the Assets API.
-This enabled direct access to external media resources (Google Drive, Dropbox, OwnCloud, etc.).
-You can also effortlessly use photo services such as Fotolia or Unsplash to edit your images, without having to leave the page.
+Nothing stands in the way of custom extensions either.
+Neos 4.0 introduced the Assets API, which enables direct access to external media resources (Google Drive, Dropbox, OwnCloud, etc.).
+You can also use photo services such as Fotolia or Unsplash to edit your images without having to leave the page.

-After the recently completed revision of the user interface in React, the developers are currently working on the integration of machine learning or the reimplementation of the Neos Content Repository with CQRS and EventSourcing.
-The latter makes Neos particularly interesting for banks, insurance companies, and public authorities, as it saves various content revisions safely from later changes.
+After the recently completed revision of the user interface in React, the developers are currently working on integrating machine learning and on reimplementing the Neos Content Repository with CQRS and EventSourcing.
+The latter makes Neos particularly interesting for banks, insurance companies and public authorities, as it securely stores various revisions of content to prevent changes later on.

 Pros | Cons |